zhengchangsulab/A-genome-assebmly-and-annotation-pipeline/README.md

 splign -ldsdir fasta_dir -comps ./fasta_dir/rna.compartments -type est > splign.output.rna

 # Step 6
-Get the primary annotation results.
-You need to copy the parameter.txt from examples to your own work directory and revise it to indicate the path of your genome, reference CDS isoforms and their corresponding genes’ name, Splign output from reference CDS, Splign output from RNA-seq data, bed file of the genome region not supported by Illumina paired-end sequencing reads, non-coding RNA prediction result, minimum open reading frame length of RNA-unique genes (we recommend 300bp), minimum score of Splign output from RNA-seq data (we recommend 0.985 when RNA-seq data are from the same species).
+Get the primary annotation results.\
+You need to copy the parameter.txt from the examples to your own work directory and revise it to indicate the path of your following files:\
+Your genome\
+Reference CDS isoforms and their corresponding genes’ name\
+Splign output from reference CDS and RNA-seq data\
+Bed file of the genome region not supported by Illumina paired-end sequencing reads\
+Non-coding RNA prediction result\
+Minimum open reading frame length of RNA-unique genes (we recommend 300bp)\
+Minimum score of Splign output from RNA-seq data (we recommend 0.985 when RNA-seq data are from the same species).\
 We used the following commands:

 annotation.pip

 # Step 7
-Use GFF3toolkit to correct CDS phase of the protein coding genes.
+Use GFF3toolkit to correct the CDS phase of the protein coding genes.
 We used the following commands:

 genome=my_genome.fa\
 gff3_QC -g tobe_check.gff3 -f $genome -o error.txt -s statistic.txt\